-Two years ago, over 35 students gathered at the Manchester City Library for the first onsite Institute, as part of the first UNT Vermont, New Hampshire, Maine (VT-NH-ME) MLIS cohort.
-Two years later, on Sunday, January 14, 2018, over half of those same students gathered once again at the Manchester City Library.
+Two years ago, more than 35 students gathered at the Manchester City Library for the first onsite Institute, as part of the first UNT Vermont, New Hampshire, Maine (VT-NH-ME) MLIS cohort.
+Two years later, on Jan.
+14, 2018, more than half of those same students gathered once again at the Manchester City Library.
 Only this time was different.
-This time they gathered to celebrate the hard work during the past 2 years that had led up to this joyous moment.
+This time they gathered to celebrate the hard work during the past two years that had led up to this joyous moment.
 This time family and friends gathered with them to show their love and support.

 “The graduation ceremony for the first UNT/MCL MLIS Program was a joyous event with over 100 graduates, friends, and family in attendance,” said Phil Turner, professor emeritus and director of the cohort.
 “It is a privilege to have served as the coordinator for this cohort and the academic advisor to most of these students.
 I look forward to seeing them progress through their careers in library and information science.”